nix1/bye/README.md

 ## Features
 ### Implemented Features
-OHBYE currently only has limited support for SPY put-writing strategies based on end-of-day historical data provided by [OptionsDX](https://www.optionsdx.com/).
+BYE currently only has limited support for SPY put-writing strategies based on end-of-day historical data provided by [OptionsDX](https://www.optionsdx.com/).
 The author is not affiliated with OptionsDX in any way, I just found their data to be the most convenient to work with.

 ### Key Planned Features
-One of the key planned features of OHBYE is the ability to generate semisynthetic option data based on real historical SPY and VIX values.
+One of the key planned features of BYE is the ability to generate semisynthetic option data based on real historical SPY and VIX values.
 This will make it much easier to test strategies without the need for actual historical option data (which might be heavy, expensive or perhaps lacking or even not available at all).

-Long-term, OHBYE might support the generation of purely synthetic data to detach itself from what happened in the past, and therefore hopefully better evaluate strategies for the future.
+Long-term, BYE might support the generation of purely synthetic data to detach itself from what happened in the past, and therefore hopefully better evaluate strategies for the future.